-Michigan legalized medical marijuana in November, 2008, becoming the 13th state in America to do so.
-In November of 2018, voters in the Great Lake State passed Proposal 1, making Michigan the 10th state in America and the first in the Midwest to legalize recreational cannabis.
+Both Medical and Recreational marijuana are legal in Michigan.
+In 2008, the state passed the the Michigan Medical Marihuana Act, and became the 13th state in America to implement a medical marijuana system.
+In November of 2018, voters in the Great Lake State passed Proposal 1, making Michigan the 10th state in America, and the first in the Midwest to legalize recreational cannabis.

-Michigan legal cannabis sales officially begin Dec.
+Michigan legal cannabis sales officially began Dec.
 1, 2019.
-However, both supply and locations to purchase at will be limited.
+However, both supply and retail locations are still be limited.
 Sales were originally slated to begin in January 2020, before the state abruptly moved the date up to Dec.
 1, leaving many businesses unprepared.
-In order to supply adult-use sales, medical dispensaries were allowed to transfer up to 50% of their 30-supply.
+In order to supply adult-use sales, medical dispensaries were allowed to transfer up to 50% of their 30-day supply.

-The majority of towns and cities in Michigan, over 1,400, have currently opted out of recreational sales, including Detroit.
-However, many (Detroit included) are simply delaying approval until legislative details can be ironed out (such as how to implement social equity initiatives), and expect to have a system of adult-use sales implemented in 2020.
-Timelines for roll-out vary by place.
-Currently, only Ann Arbor has dispensaries licensed and ready for sales on Dec.
-1, with more license approvals already being processed.
-Expect more widespread sales to roll out by mid-2020.
+The majority of towns and cities in Michigan, over 1,400 total, have opted out of recreational sales, including Detroit.
+However, many (Detroit included) have signaled that they have delayed approval until legislative details can be finalized (such as how to implement social equity initiatives), and expect to have a system of adult-use sales implemented in 2020.
+Timelines for roll-out vary by place, and many have been delayed due to COVID-19.
+The industry hopes for more widespread sales to roll out in 2021.

 Michigan Recreational Cannabis Possession Limits: